 - Master’s students (and Doctoral of Professional Studies)

 Your defense committee consists of four voting members (including your advisor and oral exam chair).
 The oral exam chair is a tenured or tenure-track faculty member at Syracuse University who presides over the exam and ensures that the regulations and declared policies of the Graduate School and your department are followed.

 - Doctoral students (excluding Doctoral of Professional Studies)

 Submit a Request for Exam

 A Request for Examination form must be submitted at least three weeks prior to the proposed defense date.
 The Request for Examination (RFE) form is submitted electronically.
 Once you have successfully submitted this form you will receive a confirmation email with a PDF document of your RFE form.
 The PDF must be signed by your advisor and academic unit chair.
-The signed RFE form must be submitted to the Graduate School electronically to email@example.com.
+The signed RFE form must be submitted to the Graduate School electronically at firstname.lastname@example.org.
 Your request will not be processed until the signed form is received.
 The signed form provides formal notification to the Graduate School that your department supports your request to proceed with your defense.

 Formal Defense Notification

 Once a student is cleared to defend their thesis/dissertation, the Graduate School will send email confirmation to all committee members, the student and the department that the defense will proceed as requested.
 The email will include a committee approval page that lists the members of your oral examination as an attachment.
-This document is sent to the oral chair of your examination for signatures at the conclusion of your defense.
-Doctoral defenses notices are posted on the Syracuse University Events Calendar.
+This document is sent to the oral exam chair for signatures at the conclusion of your defense.
+Doctoral defense notices are posted on the Syracuse University Events Calendar.

 Distribute your Thesis/Dissertation